DmitryKolchin/NoComments/Docs/DevelopmentCommentary.md

 This philosophy is something we aim to adopt in *No Comment* for long-term development.
 Instead of arbitrary stat increases, we want progression to be experienced through gameplay itself—encouraging skill mastery and providing meaningful, satisfying feedback to the player.

 ![Figure 3.
 Kingdom Come Deliverance – Skill Tree](./Referenced%20Games/Skills.jpg)
 *Figure 3.
-Kingdom Come: Deliverance – skill progression*
+Kingdom Come: Deliverance – vast list of different skills, each of which requires related action to be done more in oreder to progress*

 ## Implementation